 RioCan believes that it is imperative that its Trustees visit and have firsthand knowledge of the properties that RioCan owns and manages.
 As such, the Trust's Board Education Policy also provides that tours of the Trust's properties will be arranged for Trustees from time to time and at least once every 18 months.
-In 2022, all ten Trustees participated in tours of the The Well in Toronto and the Trust's Ottawa properties and developments.
+In 2024, all eleven Trustees participated in tours of The Well in Toronto and other properties and developments in the Greater Toronto Area.
 Trustees are also encouraged to tour RioCan's properties individually and the Trust will provide assistance to Trustees in this regard.

-In 2022, management provided presentations in respect of the following topics:
+In 2024, management provided presentations in respect of the following topics:

-- · an overview of the Trust's charters and policies; - · executive compensation and trustee benchmarking; - diversity, equity and inclusion; - operations updates on the impact of COVID-19 on RioCan's business; - operations updates on the impact of higher interest rates and the general macroeconomic environment on RioCan's business; - · succession planning; - property and commercial general liability risk management system updates; - health and safety; - · updates on acquisitions, dispositions and updates in the REIT industry; - operations reports, including new leasing, rental renewals, committed and in-place occupancies, development, redevelopment and residential programs, and construction updates; - · overview of pension plans; - · D&O insurance; - · tax updates; and - ESG updates (including climate related updates).
+- · an overview of the Trust's charters and policies; - · executive compensation and trustee benchmarking; - · diversity, equity and inclusion; - operations updates on the impact of higher interest rates and the general macroeconomic environment on RioCan's business;

+- · succession planning;

+- · property and commercial general liability risk management system updates;

+- · health and safety;

+- · updates on acquisitions, dispositions and updates in the REIT industry;

+- operations reports, including new leasing, rental renewals, committed and in-place occupancies, development, redevelopment and residential programs, and construction updates;

+- · overview of pension plans;

+- D&O insurance;

+- · tax updates;

+- RioCan LivingTM; and

+- ESG updates (including climate related presentations and training focused on climate related risk, carbon emissions and climate change).